Valentin349/Sport-Societies-Network/README.md

 ```powershell
 python -m venv webenv
 ```
-> note - if working on this project, the environment fileneame webenv should be used as it is in the gitignore file
+> If working on this project, the environment fileneame webenv should be used as it is in the gitignore file

 ### Running the virtual environment
 For *command line*: